Safe Soldering

 5. If all is well, a smooth curved joint is formed.
 Trim the wire using side cutters.

-Hazards when soldering#
+Hazards when soldering

-greatest danger is of burning oneself, either directly or as a result of touching heated metal which has not yet cooled down.
+The greatest danger is of burning oneself, either directly or as a result of touching heated metal which has not yet cooled down.
 A less obvious danger is from spots of molten solder, which might fall on skin or clothing.
 It is essential to use the safety equipment provided in the laboratory.

 • Always return the soldering iron to the safety stand when not in use.
 NEVER place a soldering iron on the workbench where it will be a danger to yourself and others.